Aaron-Bopp/TIM/30_Topics/32_Terms/Sympathetic Nervous System.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-A division of the nervous system that functions to produce localized adjustments (such as sweating as a response to an increase in temperature) and reflex adjustments of the cardiovascular system.
+A division of the [[nervous system]] that functions to produce localized adjustments (such as sweating as a response to an increase in temperature) and reflex adjustments of the [[cardiovascular system]].
 ^[[Dr. K's Guide to Mental Health](https://coaching.healthygamer.gg/guide)]

 **See**::